RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 beatles_billboard_exploded['Genre'] = beatles_billboard_exploded['Genre'].str.replace("stage&screen", "stage and screen")
 ```

+You could also clean the data with a a dictionary and map, as we explained in the [Pandas: Clean Data][pandas-clean]tutorial

 The result for Golden Slumbers would look like this:

 |  | Title | Year | Album.debut | Duration | Other.releases | Genre | Songwriter | Lead.vocal | Top.50.Billboard |